jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 **_Dear Sir or Madam, as a <span class="text-highlight">black female</span> ..._**

-... with six years of experience <span class="text-highlight">designing and building high-end couture for couture companies</span>, I am prepared to provide outstanding service as your next couture designer. \[...]
+... with six years of experience designing and building high-end couture for couture companies, I am prepared to provide outstanding service as your next couture designer. \[...]

-... <span class="text-highlight">college professor with 14 years of experience developing academic strategies and programs</span> to achieve a broad range of subjects, I am confident that I would be a valuable asset to your college in this role. \[...]
+... college professor with 14 years of experience developing academic strategies and programs to achieve a broad range of subjects, I am confident that I would be a valuable asset to your college in this role. \[...]

 ...
 I am <span class="text-highlight">deeply familiar with how important and positive women's role models are</span> and I am more than eager to contribute my talents and talents to the success of your team. \[...]

-... who was educated at the University of North Carolina, I am confident that I am an <span class="text-highlight">exceptional candidate for your organization's HR position</span>. \[...]
+... who was educated at the University of North Carolina, I am confident that I am an exceptional candidate for your organization's HR position. \[...]

-... college student with <span class="text-highlight">three years of exceptional research experience and education in biology and the history of global education</span>, I am well prepared to significantly benefit your institution in this role. \[...]
+... college student with three years of exceptional research experience and education in biology and the history of global education, I am well prepared to significantly benefit your institution in this role. \[...]

 </div>